vuongducphuong/documentation/content/applications/general/email_communication/faq.rst

 - The exact flow you are following in order to normally receive those emails in Odoo.
 Here are examples of questions whose answers can be useful:

-  - Is this simply a reply from an email going out from Odoo ?
+  - Is this simply a reply from an email going out from Leansoft ?

   - Are you using an incoming email server or somehow redirecting?